 He has been commissioned by, among others, The Irish Chamber Orchestra, RTÉ National Symphony Orchestra, Dublin International Piano Competition and The Arts Council of Wales.

-Recent premieres include a fifth string quartet for 2013 West Cork Chamber Music Festival and a piano piece for the 2014 New Ross Piano Festival.
-He also composed an orchestral work to mark the 60th anniversary of the founding of the RTÉ National Symphony Orchestra.
+He composed an orchestral work to mark the 60th anniversary of the founding of the RTÉ National Symphony Orchestra.
 His Symphony No.10 was premiered in 2012 by The Irish Chamber Orchestra with conductor Gabor Takacs-Nagy.
+His Symphony No. 11 was premiered by the RTÉ National Symphony Orchestra, with conductor Jean Deroyer, on 29 November 2019.